PokemonGo-Enhanced/Enhanced-Backend/README.md

 ## The Dream

-While this repository does not come with a lot of content, it does come with a dream.
+~While this repository does not come with a lot of content~ ~, it does come with a dream~
+We're building the dream!

 It's simple in essence.
 Make Pokemon Go more awesome